 What made families in the 1870s move from central Europe to the other side of the world?
 Why did they choose to make new lives in a British colony they had little information about, and where they did not speak the official language?
 In whom did they trust to help them make their decisions?

 polish anchors 1872-1876 recounts stories of the first large groups of Polish settlers in New Zealand.
-This is a website that continues to evolve, and so our original linear list of early polish settlers is self-explanatory.
+This is a website that continues to evolve, and so our original linear list of early Polish settlers became a searchable database in 2020.
 We know the list is not complete—and probably never will be thanks to the corruption in names, but now you can search by putting in, say, Suc% and find all sorts of variations on the surname Suchomski.
-We are continually amending the list, as we find more information, and we encourage you to contact us if they know of any omissions, different spellings or maiden names that would help connect families.
+We are continually amending the list, as we find more information, and we encourage you to contact us if you know of any omissions, different spellings, or maiden names that would help connect families.

 Get in touch with us through the link on our home page.
 In the meantime, here is the link to our database.
 Happy travels.All Settlers List